 7.3.1 The DRB shall act upon an Application only in the context of a duly noticed, public meeting open to all Owners and their appointed representatives, who shall have an opportunity to present testimony and evidence in support or opposition to the Application under review.

-7.3.2 The failure by the DRB to act upon an Application in any particular time frame shall not allow the Applicant to a claim a so-called default approval.
+7.3.2 The failure by the DRB to act upon an Application in any particular time frame shall not allow the Applicant to claim a so-called default approval.

 7.3.3 The DRB may make recommendations when, in its opinion, a design could benefit from a slight alteration or addition, even when the design is in full compliance with these Design Regulations.
 Such recommendations shall be differentiated from stipulated conditions that are required to comply with these Design Regulations.
 The Applicant may decide to adopt or ignore any stated DRB recommendations.